 Freshes are generally understood to support a range of important ecological functions.
-We use three flow thresholds to define the onset of a freshes referred to as the low-fresh; medium-fresh and high-fresh thresholds (Figure 3).
+We use three flow thresholds to define the onset of a fresh referred to as low-fresh; medium-fresh and high-fresh (Figure 3).

-In 2017-18, low and medium freshes were infrequent in the Queensland valleys and largely absent in the Barwon-Darling (Figure 13 and 14).
+In 2018-19, low and medium freshes were infrequent in the Queensland valleys and largely absent in the Barwon-Darling (Figure 13 and Figure 14).
 This is like previous years although a high frequency of freshes did occur across these valleys in the 2016-17 year.
 There was minimal contribution of environmental flows to freshes in these valleys.

-The frequency of freshes was generally low in the Namoi and Border Rivers for 2017-18 but considered adequate in the Gwydir and Macquarie.
-This is like previous years although conditions have declined in the Namoi and Border Rivers.
+The frequency of freshes was generally low in the Namoi and Border Rivers for 2018-19 but considered adequate in the Gwydir and Macquarie.
+This is similar to previous years although conditions have declined in the lower Namoi and Border Rivers.

-Across the southern basin (with the exception of the Broken) low freshes have been delivered with large contributions of Commonwealth environmental water from the Murray and Goulburn valleys.
-Moderate and high freshes are lacking in many valleys of the southern basin including the Edward-Wakool, Loddon, and Broken valleys.
+Across the southern basin (with the exception of the Broken), low freshes have been delivered with large contributions of Commonwealth environmental water from the Murray and Goulburn valleys.
+Moderate and high freshes are lacking in many valleys of the southern basin including the Edward-Wakool, Loddon, and Broken valleys (Figure 14 and Figure 15).
+These higher magnitude flow freshes would normally be an important part of the flow regime supporting a health ecosystem.

 Figure 13.
-Annual low-fresh Score from 0% (extremely dry) to 100% (average conditions).
+Annual low-fresh score from 0% (extremely dry) to 100% (average conditions).